-I’m sure most of us, recall the feeling of the powerful starting power of a freshly replaced car battery.
-Overtime though, the power diminishes with the heavy demands of peak city stop-start driving conditions, cold weather starting, auxiliary car accessory power draws and heat degradation.
-Remember, a battery is not a “Fit and Forget” item, it still requires maintenance and cleaning in the surrounds it lives in.
+I’m sure most of us, recall the feeling of the mighty starting power of a freshly replaced car battery.
+Over time though, the ability diminishes with the heavy demands of peak city stop-start driving conditions, cold weather starting, auxiliary car accessory power draws and heat degradation.
+Remember, a battery is not a “Fit and Forget” item, it still requires maintenance and cleaning in the surrounds it lives.

-Most of us have the mind-set, that a car batteries primary function is to start your vehicle.
-This can’t be further from the truth, because in “this day and age”, the sophisticated electronic and computer management systems of modern vehicles, place heavy loads on a battery.
-However, in order to withstand these extra heavy demands, battery technology has advanced with the ever changing automotive technology.
+Most of us have the mindset that a car batteries primary function is to start your vehicle.
+It can’t be further from the truth, because in “this day and age”, the sophisticated electronic and computer management systems of modern cars, place heavy loads on a battery.
+However, to withstand these extra heavy demands, battery technology has advanced with the ever changing automotive technology.

-Regular inspection is highly recommended by checking and cleaning the battery terminals, casing and tray areas.
-The Built-In State of Charge Indicator, should also be inspected to give you a quick diagnosis of the condition of the battery whether it is good, needs charging or replacing.
+Regular inspection should be a monthly habit of checking and cleaning the battery terminals, casing and tray areas.
+The Built-In State of Charge Indicator should also be inspected to give you a quick diagnosis of the condition of the battery whether it is healthy, needs charging or replacing.

 Telltale Signs a car battery needs to be replaced?

-Despite this, even modern batteries are still perishable items.
-As their internal components breakdown, so to, their starting and auxiliary power will diminish considerably as time goes by.
-As soon as you detect some hesitation in the starting power, we advise taking it to your preferred mechanic or battery outlet to get it analyzed.
+Despite this, even advanced batteries are still perishable items.
+As their internal components break down, so to, their starting and auxiliary power will diminish as time advances.
+As soon as you detect some hesitation in the starting power, we advise taking it to your preferred mechanic or battery outlet to get it analysed.

-One important factor to take into consideration that affects the longevity of a battery, is whether you drive your car often enough.
-Probably, the most common and least known about in the general public, is the effect of battery acid stratification.
-The longer you leave your car parked or drive short distances, the more rapid the battery becomes discharged as the alternator is not given enough time to keep it fully charged.
+One important factor to take into consideration that affects the longevity of a battery is whether you drive your car often enough.
+Probably, the most common and least known about in the general public is the effect of battery acid stratification.
+The longer you leave your car parked or drive short distances, the more rapid the battery becomes discharged as the alternator has insufficient time to keep it fully charged.

-This promotes plate corrosion, due to the acid being heavier than water and settling at the bottom of the solution.
+It promotes plate corrosion, due to the acid being denser than water and settling at the bottom of the solution.
 This leaves the upper areas of the plates exposed to water/electrolyte, thus causing sulfation/corrosion.
-Once the plates sulfate considerably, they cannot hold charge and will need to be replaced.
+Once the plates sulphate considerably, they cannot hold the charge and will need replacing.